-This document will be revised every five years or as it becomes necessary, given the advances in technology as well as evolving local needs.
+This document will be revised every five years due to advances in technology, evolving local needs and to meet changing circumstances but may be reviewed at any time at the discretion of the Authority based on proposals for modification submitted by stakeholders or members of the public or change in international regulations.
 The Authority will consider and, if necessary, make modifications, in consultation with stakeholders, to ensure that the Framework is guided by appropriate international standards and local best practices.

-Questions or concerns regarding the maintenance of this standards document may be directed to the Authority via email at info@tatt.org.tt.
+Questions or concerns regarding the maintenance of this standards document may be directed to the Authority via email at consultation@tatt.org.tt.